googleapis/google-cloud-cpp/doc/contributor/howto-guide-forks-and-pull-requests.md

 git push  # Pushes new commits up to your fork on GitHub
 ```

-> :attention: you probably want to do this periodically, and almost certainly
+> :warning: you probably want to do this periodically, and almost certainly
 > before starting any new branches.
 Keeping your default branch (aka `main`)
 > in sync is important to make your pull requests easy to review.